 Do you have to pay severance in India?

-US employers are required to pay severance in employees in India.
-Employees who are dismissed are entitled to three different payments: severance, leave encashment and gratuity payments.
+US employers are required to pay severance to employees in India.
+Employees who are dismissed are entitled to three different payments: severance, leave encashment, and gratuity payments.
 Severance payments are equivalent to fifteen day’s average pay for every completed year of continuous employment.

 Gratuity payments are relevant to employees who have worked continuously for an employer for at least five years.
 This payment is calculated with this formula:

 The 15/26 reflects the 15 out of 26 working days per month, the ‘last drawn salary’ pertains to the basic salary + the dearness allowance, and the years of service must be rounded to the nearest full year.

 Is it difficult to terminate an employee in India?